tropicbliss/doublelife/README.md

 ## Permissions

-- doublelife.admin: Ability to use commands
+- `doublelife.admin`: Ability to use commands
-- doublelife.player: Any player with this permission will be able to participate in the game
+- `doublelife.player`: Any player with this permission will be able to participate in the game

 ## Config

-- shuffleStartDelay: Specify the delay (in seconds) in between when the admin first executes the `/doublelifestart` command and when the server starts choosing the player's soulmate.
+- `shuffleStartDelay`: Specify the delay (in seconds) in between when the admin first executes the `/doublelifestart` command and when the server starts choosing the player's soulmate.

 ## Commands